Benefits Available For Grandparents Raising Grandchildren

 Grandparents might be eligible for subsidized guardianship support through the DCFS in their state.

-Subsidized guardianships provide financial assistance to caregivers assuming the legal oversight of a child in out-of-home care.
+Subsidized guardianships provide financial assistance to caregivers who assume the legal oversight of a child in out-of-home care.
 Several states already offer this benefit, including Connecticut, Maryland, and Tennessee.

 Kinship Care